melismae/javascript-code-challenges/README.md

 - FizzBuzz.
 A Classic.
 You're not a programmer unless you've been asked, I guess.
 - Check if a word is a palindrome.
 - Take an object, do a for in loop to print only the ones that have a string prop
+- Write function to print the odd numbers from 1 to 99.